 Jason wasn't in Nirvana for long but he made an impression on this photographer.

 Only the most devoted Nirvana fans remember Everman, who became the band's fourth member when he joined as second guitarist for the Bleach album tour in 1989.
-While a lot of fans loved the metal guitar flair he brought to their sound, things didn't go well in the van and the band abandoned a tour in New York City they fired him.
+While a lot of fans loved the metal guitar flair he brought to their sound, things didn't go well in the van and, when the band abandoned a tour in New York City, they fired him.
 His tenure in the band yielded exactly one recording session, a cover version of "Do You Love Me" that appeared on a long out-of-print KISS tribute album.

 During his brief time in the band, Everman (who was the only guy who'd ever held a job and was therefore the only one with any cash) paid the long overdue $606.17 bill for the Bleach recording session so the band could release the album.
 They never paid him back.

 His Soundgarden career lasted a bit longer but didn't include an album recording session, either.

 That blow was quickly softened when he was asked to join Soundgarden (a band he preferred to Nirvana) as their bass player shortly after returning to Seattle.
 That gig lasted about a year before he was fired again for what sounds like the crime of being moody on the bus.

 Everman kicked around, took some jobs and played in another moderately successful band before deciding to join the Army.
 He was in basic training at Ft.
 Benning when Kurt Cobain killed himself and a drill sergeant recognized his photo from an article about Cobain's death.